Do Go On - 345 - Dame Julie Andrews

 And then the answer to that,

-she only found out a month after her mother's death.
+out a month after her mother's death.

 She approached her Aunt Joan to ask if Wells had known all along.

-And it turns out that Wells had always known she wasn't his daughter
+And it turns out that Wells had always known she wasn't his daughter,

 but still raised her like his own.